BernardoGiordano/Checkpoint/README.md

 ## Credits

 Even though this is the result of independent research and work, this couldn't be possible without J-D-K's [JKSM](https://github.com/J-D-K/JKSM), which is an incredible piece of software and you all should be using it.
 Best regards JK, hope you're fine.

+TuxSH for [TWLSaveTool](https://github.com/TuxSH/TWLSaveTool), from which the code has been ripped.